 How is Pain and Suffering Calculated after a Car Accident in Texas?

-Noneconomic Damages from a Car Crash in Texas
+What Are Damages in a Car Crash in Texas?

 Damages can cover many different things.
-Ultimately, any negative effects you suffer because of an accident are part of “damages.”
-That means “damages” include the physical damage your car suffers, the cost of medical expenses, and even lost wages if you miss work because of your injury.
+Ultimately, any negative effects that you suffer because of an accident are part of the “damages.”
+The phrase “damages” is a legal term that applies to the calculation of how much you have lost as a result of the accident and your resulting injuries.
+Criteria for these calculations could include the physical damage your car suffers, the cost of medical expenses, and even wages that you miss out on while missing time at work due to the recovery from your injury.

-Many states set a maximum, called a “cap,” on how much you can receive in noneconomic damages.
-In Texas, personal injury victims are lucky, because there is no legal limit on noneconomic damages.
+Many states set a maximum, called a “cap,” on how much you can receive in non-economic damages.
+In Texas, car accident victims face no legal limit on non-economic damages.
 That means that a court and a jury can award you whatever amount they think is fair, with no upper limit.

-Calculating Pain and Suffering After a Collision in Texas
+Calculating Pain and Suffering in Texas Car Accidents

 Beyond this, there are really no guidelines or price tags attached to pain and suffering.
 The evidence that you are able to bring to court about how the injury feels, how it affects your life, and what changes you have had to make are really what determines, for a jury, how much to award you.

 Proving How Much Pain and Suffering and Other Non-Economic Damages Are Worth in Texas Car Accident Cases